diptipawar/Coursera_Capstone/README.md

 # Coursera_Capstone

-This project is the part of the Peer-graded Assignment: Capstone Project Notebook.
+This project is the part of the Peer-graded Assignment of 'IBM Data Science Professional Certification': Capstone Project Notebook.